ermongroup/cs228-notes/preliminaries/applications/index.md

 ![Image Denoising](imageDenoising4.png)

-# Text Models
+# Language Models

-Knowing the probability distribution can also help us with text models.
-Suppose we can construct a probability distribution $$p(x)$$ over sequences of words or characters $$x$$ that assign high probability to proper (English) sentences.
+Knowing the probability distribution can also help us model natural langauge utterances.
+In this case, we want to construct a probability distribution $$p(x)$$ over sequences of words or characters $$x$$ that assigns high probability to proper (English) sentences.
 This distribution can be gathered by using articles from Wikipedia.

-## Sampling
+## Generation

-Using the $$p(x)$$ described above, we can sample from the model and generate new Wikipedia-like articles like the following one:
+We can sample from the model and generate new Wikipedia-like articles like the following one:

 ---
 Naturalism and decision for the majority of Arab countries' capitalide was grounded